LordAythur/les-3-scenes/wp-content/plugins/my-calendar/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.3.9 =

+* Feature: Ability to merge duplicate locations.
+* Bug fix: New locations created with events were not properly saved with the event, leading to possible location duplications.
+* Bug fix: Add location to table should not be checked when copying an event.
+* Bug fix: Possible fix to meta permissions.
+* Bug fix: Fall back to non-fulltext queries if search term below length limit.
+* Bug fix: 'search' nav item not rendering.

 = 3.3.8 =